 with statistics.
 So they give you very precise numbers about

 variation in wealth and income, then follow it with the most naive

 But while there are a lot of people who get rich through rent-seeking

-of various forms, and a lot who get rich by playing games that
+of various forms, and a lot who get rich by playing zero-sum games,

 who get rich by creating wealth.
 And creating wealth, as a source